zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/prepare-environment/prepare-environment.md

     ![Image URL for workshop-staged](images/image-url-workshop-staged.png "Image URL for workshop-staged")

-14. In a browser, paste the URL to your `workshop-staged` compute instance.
+14. In a browser, paste the URL to your `workshop-staged` compute instance and wait a minute or two.

    You are automatically logged in to your compute instance and presented with a user-friendly desktop.
+If you don't wait, you may get a message stating that the proxy could not connect to the destination in time, wait a minute and then try again.